Accessibility Tools

 EAA Day One: What Happens After June 2025?

-The EAA becomes enforceable on June 28, 2025 – but that date doesn’t mark the end of the road.
-It marks the beginning of active enforcement and increased scrutiny.
-Compliance won’t be measured by a single audit on that day, but by how well your organisation is prepared to show progress, intent, and structure.
+On June 28, 2025, the EAA becomes enforceable, but that date doesn’t mark the end of the road.
+Instead, it signals the beginning of active enforcement and greater scrutiny.
+Regulators won’t judge compliance by a single audit on that day, but by how well your organization demonstrates progress, intent, and structure.

 Just as with GDPR, regulators are unlikely to expect flawless implementation on day one.
 What they will expect is a demonstrable plan – evidence that your company understands its obligations and is actively working to meet them.
 That includes documented audits, defined roles and responsibilities, and timelines for remediating accessibility gaps.

-The most resilient companies will treat this moment not as a finish line, but as the launch of a more permanent phase of compliance.
-Laws will evolve, interpretations will shift, and enforcement will likely become more consistent over time.
-Establishing regular review cycles, tracking relevant country-level legislation, and integrating accessibility into procurement and development processes will be essential to keeping pace.
+Resilient companies will treat this moment not as a finish line, but as the launch of a permanent compliance phase.
+Over time, laws will evolve, interpretations will shift, and enforcement will become more consistent.
+To keep pace, organizations should establish regular review cycles, track country-level legislation, and integrate accessibility into procurement and development processes.

 Set the Standard, Don’t Chase It